kenirwin/FacetFilter/README.md

 # FacetFilter

 **FacetFilter** is a client-side tool for creating a facet-based sorting/limiting interface for exploring web-based content based on an array of JSON objects.
 The content format is customizable.
+It is ideal guiding users to content for small sets of data (e.g. dozens or hundreds of entries) that can be represented in a static JSON file.

 ## Dependencies